 Our Youth Programmes

 Our youth work is two-fold.
-Our paid programs include working with rangatahi in schools and through youth justice; and training teachers and staff in how to deliver our evidence-based program in their workplace or community.
+Our paid teacher training programs include working with educators, youth workers, health professionals; and training kaiako and staff in how to deliver our evidence-based program in their workplace or community.

 Our not-for-profit program is ATAWHAI and to learn more about that, click here.

 In our work with rangatahi, they learn to deal with challenging emotions, conflicts, forgiveness, honest communication, empathy, focus, motivation, positive decision making and positive relationship skills.
-In 2017, we worked with 533 students under the age of 18 who participated in our Mindfulness programs and mental health workshops.
-Demand for our programs continues to grow and our mahi has contributed positively to the development of confidence, empathy, compassion, and turning around anti-social and sometimes criminal behaviours in rangatahi.
-To see program evaluations and testimonials for this work, click here.
+Our mahi has contributed positively to the development of confidence, empathy, compassion, and turning around anti-social and sometimes criminal behaviours in rangatahi.
+To see program evaluations and testimonials for this mahi, click here.

-We offer school programs across Auckland.
-We also run intensive youth programs outside of Auckland in schools and community organisations.
+We offer Mindfulness for youth training programs across Aotearoa with in schools and community organisations.
 These programs are funded by the schools or local organisations.
-If you would like more information on a program in your school or community organisation, email: email@example.com
+To join the waitlist for teacher training and for more information on a program in your school or community organisation, email: firstname.lastname@example.org